- Aadhaar Card Eligibility

 Yes, you can still update your address through Address Verifier by applying for an Address Verification Letter on the UIDAI website.
 This is to be submitted along with your application form.

 No, only addresses can be updated through the SSUP.
-For updating name, date of birth, photograph, mobile number etc., you will have to visit a Permanent Enrolment Centre with the required documentary proof and update the details.
+For updating name, date of birth, photograph, mobile number etc., you will have to visit a Permanent Enrolment Centre and update the details.

 The Aadhaar card is valid for life.